shutterstock/fnFlow/README.md

 ```
 This does the exact same thing as the above example, but does it once for Brandon Sanderson and once for Jack Vance, in parallel.

+### flow.subFlow(dataName, tasks)

+This function pairs with the original _flow_ function to execute a sub flow within a parent.
+Given the name of a task or data from the parent flow,
+and a set of new tasks, it will execute the equivalent of one flow call from within another.
+It is most handy when you must invoke operations on each
+item in an array of results from a previous task in the flow, though, it will work on a single result as well.

 ## Authors

 This library was developed by David Fenster at [Shutterstock](http://www.shutterstock.com)